Update to nhs patients

 This means that from April 2026 we will be looking at every NHS patient recall and using NICE guidelines to determine the correct recall time for each patient.
 The guidance can be found here for your reference https://www.nice.org.uk/guidance/cg19

-I would also like to note that this doesn’t change your access to the practice in case of a dental emergency.
-If you have a problem please call and we can make you an urgent appointment as soon as possible.
-Please understand that this will not be a check up and we will only be able to deal with your problem at the time.
+This means that for the majority of patients we will be increasing recall periods, we understand that this can be frustrating for many patients who are used to the routine of 6 monthly recalls however please be reassured that should any emergency issues arise in-between check ups NHS patients will continue to have access to an NHS emergency appointment where we will be able to focus on the emergency problem.
+Please understand that this will not be a check up and we will only be able to deal with the immediate issue.
 For any routine work we need to conduct a clinical examination beforehand, and this is charged separately, as per the NHS contract.
-For example, if you attend for an emergency appointment outside of your check up, this will be a separate charge that is usually paid on the day of your urgent appointment.
-If you then return and require more definitive treatment to address the same problem, this is charged separately, even if it is for the same issue.
+For example, if an NHS patient attends for an emergency appointment outside of the routine check up, this will be a separate charge that is usually paid on the day of the urgent appointment.
+If more definitive treatment is required to address the same problem, this is charged separately, even if it is for the same issue.